Trusted Corporate H-1B Visa Immigration Lawyers

 When to Renew Your H-1B Visa

-With H-1B nonimmigrant status, you may be admitted into the United States for up to three years.
+With H-1B non immigrant status, US immigration laws allow for your admission into the United States for up to three years.
 Your time period may be extended, but usually does not go beyond six years; however, there are exceptions.
-To see if you qualify for one of those concessions, if you need help renewing your H-1B visa, or have questions or concerns about the process, it’s best to seek out a top-rated H-1B Visa immigration lawyer in North Carolina who can help you with your unique solution.
+To see if you qualify for one of those concessions, if you need help renewing your H-1B visa, or have questions or concerns about the process, it’s best to seek out a top-rated H-1B Visa immigration attorney in North Carolina who can help you with your unique solution.
 Contact Neelam Bhardwaj today and get started on the path toward renewing your H-1B visa now.

-If you are terminated by your employer before the end of your period of authorized stay is over, your employer will be liable for the reasonable costs of your return transportation.
+If you are terminated by your employer before the end of your period of authorized stay via your employment based Visa, your employer will be liable for the reasonable costs of your return transportation.
 However, your employer is not responsible for those costs if you voluntarily resign your position.
 If you believe your employer has not observed this requirement, you must contact the Service Center that approved your petition in writing.
 A knowledgeable and experienced corporate H-1B Visa immigration lawyer like Neelam Bhardwaj can help you with this as well.

 What you Need to Know About the H-1B Visa Cap

-The H-1B Visa has an annual numerical limit, or “cap,” of 65,000 visas that the United States can give out each fiscal year.
+The current immigration process requires that the H-1B Visa have an annual numerical limit, or “cap,” of 65,000 visas that the United States can give out each fiscal year.
 The first 20,000 petitions filed on behalf of beneficiaries with a U.S. master’s degree or higher are exempt from the cap.
 Additionally, H-1B workers who are petitioned for or employed at an institution of higher education or its affiliated or related nonprofit entities or a nonprofit research organization, or a government research organization also participate in this numerical cap.

 H-1B Visa Attorney in North Carolina

-If done incorrectly, getting and renewing an H-1B Visa can be a difficult process and often results in wait times that last weeks, sometimes months.
-It’s important to have an immigration lawyer in your corner who is experienced in the U.S. Visa Immigration application and renewal process should any problems arise.
+If done incorrectly, getting and renewing an H-1B Visa can be a difficult process and often results in processing times that last weeks, sometimes months.
+It’s important to have a highly skilled immigration lawyer in your corner who is experienced in the U.S. Visa Immigration application, immigration court, and the renewal process should any problems arise.
 If you’re looking to apply for an H-1B Visa in North Carolina and throughout the United States, contact Neelam Bhardwaj, a corporate immigration lawyer with over two decades of experience helping American businesses and immigrants obtain special working status visas.